scale-it/algo-builder/infrastructure/README.md

 ## Quick start

 **TL;DR**: Make sure you have Algorand Node (`algod` and `goal`) and `make` installed.
-Then `cd infrastructure; make recreate-private-net`.
+Then `cd infrastructure; make setup-private-net`.
+To reset use `recreate-private-net`.

-1. Install latest Algorand node.
-Use on of the options described in [algorand run-a-node](https://developer.algorand.org/docs/run-a-node/setup/install/)  documentation.
+1. Install the latest Algorand node.
+Use one of the options described in the [Algorand installation](https://developer.algorand.org/docs/run-a-node/setup/install/)  documentation.
-1. Make sure the algorand node is installed correctly and disable algorand service if you installed algorand node using a package:
+1. Make sure the algorand node is installed correctly.
+You can disable algorand service if you installed algorand node using a package:

         algod -v
         [optional] systemctl stop algod